 - The sample is relatively small.
-Care should be taken in interpreting results for small subgroups. - Although aggregates correspond to some extent, care should be taken in interpreting results for beneficiaries of sickness & disability benefits and early-retired as separate groups, as these seemed to be least clear of how they were captured in the data. - The number of employees (private sector) and the total aggregate income from employment are too high in the EUROMOD database.
-It seems that this is primarily caused by the fact that employees are slightly overrepresented, while the recorded wages are representative for the Belgian population as a whole. - On average, taxable income per tax unit is significantly higher in EUROMOD than in the administrative data, especially so in the higher deciles.
-This is very likely to be due to the fact that some important deductible expenses are not simulated in EUROMOD (childcare expenses, actual costs incurred for the self-employed, ...). - On several places the evidence suggests that the SILC sample is not wholly representative for the Belgian population, and that especially persons and households with low earnings are underrepresented in these data. - The amounts of income support are adjusted for the non take-up of benefits with a random non take-up correction.
+Care should be taken in interpreting results for small subgroups. - Although aggregates correspond to some extent, care should be taken in interpreting results for beneficiaries of sickness & disability benefits, elderly with income support, as well as the early-retired as separate groups, as these seemed to be least clear of how they were captured in the data. - The number of employees (private sector) and the total aggregate income from employment are too high in the EUROMOD database.
+It seems that this is primarily caused by the fact that employees are slightly overrepresented, while the recorded wages are representative for the Belgian population as a whole. - On average, taxable income per tax unit is significantly higher in EUROMOD than in the administrative data.
+This is likely to be due to (1) to the fact that the SILC data seem to contain too little low-income families (cf. next point), and (2) that some important deductible expenses are not simulated in EUROMOD (childcare expenses, actual costs incurred for the self-employed, donations to charity organisations, and other (more minor) deductible expenses). - On several places the evidence suggests that the SILC sample is not wholly representative for the Belgian population, and that especially persons and households with low earnings are underrepresented in these data. - The amounts of income support are adjusted for the non take-up of benefits with a random non take-up correction.